tecbravin/Assetfy/README.md

 AssetfyMovieClip    (assetfy.display.AssetfyMovieClip)
 ```

-**Assetfy is helpful for automate spritesheets for character animations and flatten layout components.
-Not is useful for complex animations like "history video".**
+**Assetfy is helpful to automate spritesheets for character animations and flatten layout components.
+It is not useful for complex animations like "history video".**

 ### Requirements
 You need to add the Starling lib in your project.